kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

 Does it mean that you should avoid these two cities and prefer a city with the lower population and with a higher share of an economically active population?
 For Ostrava, the answer is no, because size difference to 4th Plzen is so large that differences in the population structure won’t outweigh it.
 In case of Ústí, if we would look only at self-employed or employed segment as important for our business you would probably do better by prioritizing smaller Pardubice.
 Difference between the population of Pardubice and Ústi is small, therefore relative differences make up for it.

 >It is important to say, that it all depends on who are your customers.
-Demographic might give you rough guidance in this but more niche your business or customers are, more important will be detailed customer structure in given city.
+Demographic might give you rough guidance in this but more niche your business or customers are, more important will be detailed customer segmentation in given city using multiple characteristics at once.

+For example, if you sell toys, you will prefer to have a presence in cities with a higher share of children and also higher economic activity level of their parents to make sure that they can afford to buy your toys for their children.

 What if your business is online, you might think, do I care about the geographical distribution of my customers?
 You don’t, but the underlying logic is similar.
 You don’t care about a number of teenagers in different geographical locations, but you care about a number of teenagers across different online territories, eg. how much teenagers are active on Facebook vs Snapchat.